MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Eval-Examples.md

 - [**CNTKLibraryCSEvalGPUExamples**](https://github.com/Microsoft/CNTK/blob/v2.0/Examples/Evaluation/CNTKLibraryCSEvalGPUExamples) uses the [CNTK Library GPU NuGet package](https://www.nuget.org/packages/CNTK.GPU) to evaluate models on devices with Nvidia GPU in C#.
 - [**CNTKLibraryCPPEvalCPUOnlyExamples**](https://github.com/Microsoft/CNTK/blob/v2.0/Examples/Evaluation/CNTKLibraryCPPEvalCPUOnlyExamples) uses the CNTK Library C++ API to evaluate models on CPU-only devices.
 It uses the [CNTK Library CPU-Only NuGet package](https://www.nuget.org/packages/CNTK.CPUOnly).
 - [**CNTKLibraryCPPEvalGPUExamples**](https://github.com/Microsoft/CNTK/blob/v2.0/Examples/Evaluation/CNTKLibraryCPPEvalGPUExamples) uses the CNTK Library C++ API to evaluate models on devices with Nvidia GPU.
 It uses the [CNTK Library GPU NuGet package](https://www.nuget.org/packages/CNTK.GPU).

+- [**UWPImageRecognition**](https://github.com/Microsoft/CNTK/blob/v2.0/Examples/Evaluation/UWPImageRecognition) contains an example using CNTK UWP library for model evaluation.
+It also shows how to use the library in C# via a C++/CX wrapper.

 On Windows,
 - You need Visual Studio 2015 update 3 for using these samples.